 What to Choose?

 Some market analysts believe that security token offerings will soon replace the ICOs.
 However, considering the complicated nature of regulated investments, not every startup can afford an STO.
-This means that ICOs could remain the go-to blockchain-based crowdfunding choice for smaller companies who are at a very early phase of their development.
-However, they will need to work hard to prove that they are a genuine company if they want to attract any funding.
+This means that ICOs could remain the go-to blockchain-based crowdfunding choice for smaller companies at a very early phase of their development.
+However, they will need to work hard to prove that they are a genuine business if they want to attract any funding.

 Speaking of ICOs and STOs, we also can’t forget about their target group.
 Most of the time, they are aimed at completely different kinds of people.
 This allows startups to reach out to different groups of investors, often with different goals and expectations.
-Due to their regulated nature and the fact that, unlike ICOs, STOs always represent equity – even if a single token is just a fraction of the whole company’s equity, STOs will most likely be preferred by more serious investors, those interested in investing in the startup long-term.
+Due to their regulated nature and the fact that, unlike ICOs, STOs always represent equity – even if a single token is just a fraction of the whole company’s equity, STOs will most likely be preferred by more serious investors, those interested in investing long-term.